Learning Goals for Computer Science Undergraduates

 Computer science is a broad field that draws its foundation from a number of disciplines, requiring students to utilize concepts from different fields.
 At the core of our curriculum, students must learn to integrate computer science theory with practice.
 In a field that evolves as rapidly as computer science, the Department of Computer Science focuses on preparing students for long term learning that enables them to not only understand today’s technologies, but also understand how to tackle challenges of the future.

-The Department of Computer Science supports multiple programs for undergraduates including general science courses for students in the Georgetown College, an undergraduate Bachelor of Arts, Bachelor of Science and minor in Computer Science.
+The Department of Computer Science supports multiple programs for undergraduates including general science courses for students in the Georgetown University College of Arts & Sciences, an undergraduate Bachelor of Arts, Bachelor of Science and minor in Computer Science.
 We also offer an Accelerated Master of Science in Computer Science for those who are completing a Bachelor of Science.

 High Level Learning Goals